London Stansted Airport: Control tower

-Other infrastructure
+Cargo handling

 There are several cargo buildings and hangars around the airfield.
 The main cargo centre is located by the control tower and handles most cargo operations, including aircraft such as the McDonnell Douglas MD-11 and the Boeing 747.
 There are a small number of hangars on the other side of the runway to the rest of the airport.
 The largest are located at the south east of the airfield, one of which is used by Ryanair.

+Other facilities

 Titan Airways has its head office in the Enterprise House on the airport property.
 Several airlines at one time had their head offices on the airport property.
 AirUK (later KLM uk) had its head office in the Stansted House.
 When Buzz existed, its head office was in the Endeavour House.
 When AB Airlines existed, its head office was in the Enterprise House.
 For a period Lloyd International Airways had its head office at the Lloyd House at Stansted.
 When Go Fly existed its head office was at the Enterprise House.

+Since 2004, Stansted also offers a range of hotel accommodation including Holiday Inn Express, Novotel, Premier Inn, and Radisson Blu hotels and the recently opened Hampton by Hilton, the last two of which are both within two minutes of the terminal building via an undercover walkway.
+Regular bus service handles transfers between the terminal building and Stansted's car parks and hotels.